-Nick Molenda studied Jazz Drumset and Percussion at the University of Washington in Seattle, WA, and has been performing and educating professionally for over 15 years.
+Nick Molenda studied Jazz Drumset and Percussion at the University of Washington in Seattle, WA, and has been performing and educating for over 15 years.
 Recently in the summer of 2017, Nick relocated away from his roots in the Pacific Northwest to America’s true world-renown Music City: Nashville, Tennessee.

 As a performer, Nick has spent significant time fine-tuning a wide array of musical genres behind the drumkit including Rock, Pop, Jazz, Big Band, Funk, Blues, R&B, Soul, Rock Opera, and Electronic, and has even dabbled in Gospel, Folk, Roots, Country, Musical Theater, Classical, Metal, and Punk.
 Nick presently can be seen backing up Rock/Soul Powerhouse Megan Wilde.
 Nick proudly endorses Pearl Drums, Remo Drumheads, Vic Firth Drumsticks and Mallets, and Adams Percussion.